 How to Clean Mould in The Bathroom

-The bathroom is a hotbed of mould because this room is constantly humid, warm and it doesn’t support normal air flow.
+The bathroom is a hotbed of mould because this room is constantly humid, warm and it doesn’t support normal airflow.
 In order to prevent the formation of mould, we need to find a way to alter these conditions.
-For example, leave some of the windows in the bathroom or the door slightly opened when you are showering (in case this is possible).
+For example, leave some of the windows in the bathroom or the door slightly opened when you are showering (if this is possible).

 In case you don’t have a window, use a dehumidifier or a ventilator that is beneficial to be turned on even when the mirror in the bathroom is not blurred because even then the moisture in the bathroom is present.
 Even if we can’t see the moisture this doesn’t mean that it is not there.

-Keep all the surfaces in the bathroom clean from dirt and especially from things like remains of shampoo, cream and oil for the body.
-Keep the wet towels out of the bathroom and the bathroom curtains should be made of synthetic materials that have low water absorption power.
+Keep all the surfaces in the bathroom clean from dirt and especially from things like remains of shampoo, cream, and oil for the body.
+Keep the wet towels out of the bathroom and the bathroom curtains should be made of synthetic materials that have low water absorption power (not doing so will increase the likelihood of a mouldy shower.

-If all these methods don’t work you can use the services of a professional cleaning company in Sydney!
+If all these methods don’t work you can book our bathroom cleaning service in less than 60 seconds.